The Art of Happiness: Chapter 2: The Sources of Happiness

 Chapter 1 talks about how to train the mind to become happier; with Chapter 2, we can figure out our sources of happiness or unhappiness.
 This chapter starts by explaining how a woman being able to retire at age 32 is at a higher level of happiness, but she soon returns to her happiness level before early retirement.
-Compared to this story, a man is told he's HIV positive, which brings him to a lower level of happiness, but he soon begins to appreciate every day life more (19–20).
+Compared to this story, a man is told he's HIV positive, which brings him to a lower level of happiness, but he soon begins to appreciate everyday life more (19–20).
 These two examples in the book help explain how “happiness is determined more by one’s state of mind than by external events” (20).
 Being at a life's high, winning the lottery, or being at a low, diagnosed with cancer, we eventually get back to our baseline level.
 This baseline level is described in the book as how we react to life-changing news; even then our lives will reach a normal baseline again (21).

 Relating to the baseline theory, we have very comparing minds with one another and within ourselves.
 The book explains how we compare incomes and success, which leads to unhappiness, but we need to flip this state of mind to compare with the less fortunate to appreciate what we have (22–23).
 According to the Dalai Lama, “If you harbor hateful thoughts or intense anger deep within yourself, then it ruins your health; thus it destroys one of the factors for happiness” (25).
 We are born into a certain state of mind about happiness, but we can change our outlook by being happier in each moment.
 For example, we can find more happiness with ourselves through self-worth.
 Self-worth, according to the Dalai Lama, is having a source of affection, compassion, and a sense of dignity (32).
 We need a strong sense of contentment to feel happier without obtaining objects, which assists in finding self-worth.
 Along with material things, we need to be able to decide what is going to bring us happiness or just pleasure.
 We have to reflect on what will ultimately bring us positive or negative consequences when dealing with a positive or negative action we perform to bring us satisfaction (28).
 We must ask ourselves if a certain object/action will make us happier or bring us pleasure.